 When taking Directed Studies courses (AHVS 690) students should meet regularly with the instructor to discuss assigned readings and progress on research.
+A Pro Forma form is used to register for directed studies courses.

 Candidacy Exam (see APPENDIX 1 for complete detailed department policy) Consists of three parts: